PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-UART.md

 1. A regular [Nintendo Switch](../README.md#video-capture-card-the-computers-eyes) and its accessories (dock, power cable, HDMI cable).
 (You cannot use a Switch Lite.)
 2. A [computer](../README.md#the-computer-the-player) running x64 Windows. (or another OS if you are able to set it up.)
 3. A [video capture card](../README.md#video-capture-card-the-computers-eyes).
-4. A Raspberry Pi Pico W or Pico WH microcontroller.
+4. A Raspberry Pi Pico W, Pico WH, Pico 2 W, or Pico 2 WH microcontroller.
 5. A micro-USB to USB-A cable or dongle.
 6. USB to Serial TTL (UART)